Tuesday of Week 10 of Ordinary Time – Gospel

 We may be totally filled with the spirit of the Beatitudes, but it will not do very much good unless their effects are clearly seen in our lives.
 To be a Christian, it is not enough to be good; we must be seen to be so.
 It is not enough to ‘have a spirituality’ that fills us with a feeling of peace and tranquillity.
 The spirituality of the Gospel is outreaching.
 We have not only to be disciples of Christ but also need to proclaim him.

+In today’s reading from the Sermon on the Mount immediately following the Beatitudes, Jesus presents us with a number of images expressing this.
+Jesus first says that his followers should be “the salt of the earth”.
 Salt is an essential ingredient in almost all cooked food (even sweet food) to provide taste.
 We all know what it is like to have soup that contains no salt; we know how much part salt plays in flavouring mass-produced fast foods.

 We are to be like salt; we are to give taste, zest to our environment.
 We do that through the specific outlook on life which we have and which we invite others to share.
 At their best, Christians have been very effective in doing this, and have had a great impact on the values of many societies and in bringing about great changes.

 To be tasteless salt is to be next to useless.
-Salt that has lost its taste is only fit to be thrown out.
+Salt that has lost its taste is fit only to be thrown out.
 At the same time, in the West we sometimes, too, put some salt on the side of our plate.
 That salt, however, tasty it may be is still not doing any good unless it is put into the food.
 And this is an interesting feature of salt, namely, that it blends completely with food and disappears.
 It cannot be seen, but it can be tasted.

 It is for us today to reflect on how visible our Christian faith is to others both as individuals, as families, as members of a Christian group, as parishioners, as a diocese.
 Are there people or places in our area where a Christian witness is for all intents and purposes absent?
 Can we do anything about that?